 Home blood pressure monitors are widely available and inexpensive, and you don't need a prescription to buy one.
 Home blood pressure monitoring isn't a substitute for visits to your doctor, and home blood pressure monitors may have some limitations.

 Make sure to use a validated device, and check that the cuff fits.
 Bring the monitor with you to your doctor's office to check its accuracy once a year.
-Talk to your doctor about how to get started with checking your blood pressure at home.
+Talk to your doctor about how to start checking your blood pressure at home.

 - Eating a heart-healthy diet with less salt

 - Maintaining a healthy weight or losing weight if you're overweight or obese

 - Limiting the amount of alcohol you drink